mvongjesda/UN_Sustainable_Development_Goals_Sustainability/README.md

 Imported xlsx files (found under the "resources/data" folder) and information on Goal 12 are from the UN's SDG database website: https://unstats.un.org/sdgs/indicators/database with a total of 375,264 data observations related to the sustainability goal.

-The HTML/css/bootstrap locally-hosted website files can be found under the "resources/website" folder, provides data insights with Tableau graphs for all each of the goal's targets.
-However, due to incomplete data from some of the target datasets, the data analysis utilizing python, pandas, matplotlib, and sklearn for machine learning focuses primarily on Target 12.2 and Target 12.4.
+The HTML/css/bootstrap website files can be found under the "resources/website" folder.
+The locally-hosted website provides data insights with Tableau graphs for all each of the goal's targets.
+However, due to incomplete data from some of the target datasets, the data analysis in jupyter notebook utilizing python, pandas, matplotlib, and sklearn for machine learning focuses primarily on Target 12.2 and Target 12.4.